The Pedro Point Field

 "Small scale, rustic design and ample landscaping throughout the commercial development would complement the existing attractive design elements in the Pedro Point area.
 Adequate public access through the development to the shoreline and a general orientation to coastal related/visitor-serving uses within the project would be appropriate in ·this location.
 Given these criteria, commercial use of this portion of the neighborhood is consistent with the following policies of the Coastal Act: 30212 (Provision of Public Access in New Developments), 30222 (Priority of Recreational/Visitor-Serving Uses), 30250 (Concentration of Development)."

 The PPCA has been, and remains committed to ensuring that any new developments, and in particular, large-scale land-use changes, are sustainable and consistent with State Law.
 The following table summarizes some of the likely Coastal Act violations inherent to the City's proposed Land Use Designation change.
 We have a vision, compatible with existing land uses, for this critical parcel as a bridge between Pacifica State Beach, the Bay Area's only accessible beginner's surf break, the Pedro Point Headlands, and the Coastal Trail.
-The Pedro Point Field can be a vibrant community lynchpin connecting emerging recreational commercial tourism and job opportunities that make use of existing environmental assets, and do not require paved areas and roofed buildings.
-Examples of exiting opportunities which align with Pacifica's economic and the region's commercial and recreational commercial needs and the environment include SparkSocialSF, Half Moon Bay Kayak Company, and Beach Break Entertainment.
+The Pedro Point Field can be a vibrant community lynchpin connecting emerging recreational commercial tourism and job opportunities that make use of existing environmental assets, and do not require extensive non-permeable paved areas and roofed buildings.
+Examples of existing opportunities which align with Pacifica's economic and the region's commercial and recreational commercial needs and the environment include SparkSocialSF, Half Moon Bay Kayak Company, and Beach Break Entertainment.

 A History of Neighborhood Comments Pertaining to Zoning Changes and Development in the Pedro Point Field